-Overall Fig. 9 shows that the biases in the subpolar region are larger than anywhere else in the North Atlantic basin, as the contribution to the bias in pCO2sw are an order of magnitude larger there.
+Overall Fig. 10 shows that the biases in the subpolar region are larger than anywhere else in the North Atlantic basin, as the contributions to the bias in pCO2sw are an order of magnitude larger there.
 Specifically, in the subpolar region, wind speed biases emerge as responsible for the winter and transition regime biases in pCO2sw while salinity biases dominate the summer bias in pCO2SW.
-In the winter and transition regimes, the quasi-cyclonic subpolar gyre, driven by energetic winds and wind-outbreaks, leads to Ekman divergence in the surface layer that controls the pCO2sw biases near the coast.
-At the same time, winter-time convective mixing is responsible for biases in the strength of the Meridional Overturning Circulation that are known to influence open ocean pCO2sw (Romanou et al, 2017).
+In the winter and transitional months, the quasi-cyclonic subpolar gyre, driven by energetic winds and wind-outbreaks, leads to Ekman divergence in the surface layer that controls the pCO2sw biases near the coast.
+At the same time, winter-time convective mixing is responsible for biases in the strength of the Meridional Overturning Circulation that are known to influence open ocean pCO2sw (Romanou et al,.
+2017).
 In the summer regime, GISS model sea-ice concentration is higher than observed hence melting will lead to significant surface salinity biases.
 Inaccurate model representation of the magnitude and fluctuations of the cyclonic wind stress curl as well as the sea-ice retreat and associated salinity changes are probably responsible for deficient physical characterization of the model ocean circulation, which would result in misrepresentations of the pCO2SW and thus the CO2 flux in the model.

 In the subtropics, nitrate is found to be the largest contributor for the winter regime biases, wind speed is the main contributor in the summer, and salinity is the main contributor for the transition regime.
 The subtropics are characterized at the surface by anticyclonic circulation and a strong western boundary current, the Gulf Stream.
 Gyre subduction supports downwelling which brings nutrients and pCO2 to depth.
 Nitrate utilization by ocean biology during the winter regime is probably inaccurate in the model while wind speed biases are known to be larger in the summer than the winter regime in the model.

 In the tropics, biases in wind speed, nitrate and salinity are again found to be important.
-Here, nitrate biases are probably due to misrepresentation of nitrogen fixation in the GISS climate model, whereas wind speed and salinity biases are associated with well-known biases in the intensity and position of the Inter Tropical Convergence Zone (ITCZ) that controls cloudiness, temperature gradient, and rainfall.
+Here, nitrate biases, which are relatively higher in oligotrophic regions (Arteaga et al,.
+2015), are probably due to misrepresentation of nitrogen fixation in the GISS climate model.
+Wind speed and salinity biases are associated with well-known biases in the intensity and position of the Inter Tropical Convergence Zone (ITCZ) that controls cloudiness, temperature gradient, and rainfall.
 The ITCZ moves north in the summer and south in the winter, therefore a wind speed bias in the transition regime in the model could be explained by an inaccurate model reproduction of how the ITCZ affects the wind during its transitional movement.
 The ITCZ increases precipitation, thus decreasing salinity, therefore how salinity changes by season as a result of the shifting ITCZ could explain the winter regime bias.

-(Figure 9)
+(Figure 10)

-3.2 Southern Ocean
+4.2 The Southern Ocean Carbon States

-3.2.1 Southern Ocean carbon states based on observations and model simulations
+The application of cluster analysis in the Southern Ocean is presented here similarly as in the North Atlantic, with the purpose of examining whether the technique will also be able to identify some known aspects of the Southern Ocean carbon cycle.
+For brevity, though, the observation-based and the model regimes will be presented alongside one another and will be followed by the model-error attribution analysis.

-For the Southern Ocean, probability density distributions show that both SST and pCO2SW exhibit a broad range of values (see Fig. S8).
-Temperatures range between -3 and 20⁰C whereas pCO2SW values span 20 - 400 uatm.
-The 12-monthly 2D histograms of pCO2SW and SST in the Takahashi dataset are shown in Fig. S9.
+As done for the North Atlantic basin, we look at probability density distributions of observations in the Southern Ocean which show that both SST and pCO2SW exhibit a broad range of values.
+Temperatures range between -3 and 20⁰C whereas pCO2SW values span 20 and 400 uatm.
+The 12 monthly 2D histograms of pCO2SW and SST in the Takahashi dataset are shown in Fig. S5 (Supplementary Material Figure 5).